-Fernhill Fleece will ensure that the raw fleece supplied for the Bristol Cloth has been quality graded, tested to international standards and washed biologically to retain natural fleece structures.
+Fernhill Fleece ensures that the raw fleece supplied for the Bristol Cloth has been quality graded, tested to international standards and washed biologically to retain natural fleece structures.

 Bristol Textile Quarter and Working Wool: Emma Jane Hague

-Founded in 2014 by Emma Jane Hague, Bristol Textile Quarter CIC (BTQ) is dedicated to supporting Bristol's textile community and building a more resilient local textile economy in the South West.
+Founded in 2014 by Emma Jane Hague, Bristol Textile Quarter CIC (BTQ) and as a Fibershed affiliate for SW England is dedicated to supporting Bristol's textile community and building a more resilient local textile economy in the South West.
 BTQ provides access to workspace and equipment as well as the space and opportunity for local textile makers, designers, fibre farmers, students and graduates alike to meet, connect and forge meaningful collaborations.

 Designed, sourced and manufactured in the South West.

-Following our regional design competition, to find a city-inspired design to launch the Bristol Cloth, the chosen winner, Wendy Kotenko, has had her design woven into a 5m length of cloth.
+Following our regional design competition, to find a regionally-inspired design to launch the Bristol Cloth, the chosen winner, Wendy Kotenko, has had her design woven into a 5m length of cloth.

-This design is now being used to make the first Bristol Cloth, using wool from Fernhill Farm, natural dyes from Botanical Inks and the first industrial weaving look in Bristol in 90 years, The Bristol Weaving Mill.
+This design is now being used to make the first 200 metres of Bristol Cloth, using wool from Fernhill Farm, natural dyes from Botanical Inks and the first industrial weaving loom to open in Bristol in 90 years, The Bristol Weaving Mill.